 We need to fill up on water so we headed back to the marina where we started.
 You usually have to pay for water and sailors are cheap, and since we knew it would be free, why not.

-After filling up, we set our sights towards a small town called Russell.
+After filling up, we set our sights on a small town called Russell.
 It used to be called the Hell Hole because all the whalers and drunken sailors hung out there.
-Seems that excitement is long gone in this 3 small blocks town, but it is charming with all the amenities you could want.
-It is located at the end of a peninsula into the Bay of Islands and is a very popular tourist area.
+Seems that excitement is long gone in these 3 small blocks of town, but it is charming with all the amenities you could want.
+It is located at the end of a peninsula in the Bay of Islands and is a very popular tourist area.

 The walk from the dock was only about 10 minutes through a residential neighborhood.
 The homes were all neat and tidy and had a mixture of rentals and permanent residents.